 Amy Tenderich was diagnosed with type 1 diabetes in May of 2003.
 She is the founder and editor-in-chief of Diabetes Mine and co-authored the book Know Your Numbers, Outlive Your Diabetes.
 You will frequently find her speaking at diabetes, health, and social media events across the country.

-The best times to check your blood glucose (BG) actually depend on your reasons for checking.
+The best times to check your blood glucose (BG) depends on your reasons for checking.
 If you are checking in order to choose your insulin doses, then the best times are:

 1. At wake time in the morning